liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 ## 3. Convolutuional Neural Network
 A convolutional Neural Network (ConvNet) has special network architecture that handle matrix inputs such as images.
 Hidden layers in convolutional architecture usually include a series of Conv-ReLU-Pool layers followed by a number of Fuly-connected layers.
-* Input layer: hold the raw pixel values of each input in [MxM] matrix
+* __Input layer:__ holds the raw pixel values of each input in [MxM] matrix
 * Convolution layer (Conv): compute result of performing convolution operation of kernel filter [FxF] on previous layer's [MxM] matrix
 <div class="imgcap">
 <div >
     <img src="/blog/assets/neural-network/conv.jpg" width = "300">
 </div>
 </div>
-* Rectified Linear Unit layer  (ReLU): apply ReLU activation function on each element of result from Convolution layer
+* __Rectified Linear Unit layer (ReLU):__ applies ReLU activation function on each element of result from Convolution layer
-* Pool layer: perform a downsampling operation using pooling filter [PxP] along the spatial dimensions.
+* __Pool layer:__ performs a downsampling operation using pooling filter [PxP] along the spatial dimensions.
 The most commonly used pooling technique is Max-pooling.
 Setting a good LearningRate is important for neural network training to converge to a good minimum.
 <div class="imgcap">
 <div >
     <img src="/blog/assets/neural-network/pool.png" width = "200">
 </div>
 </div>
-* Fully-connected layer: compute the scores.
-This is a normal hidden layers described above.
+* __Fully-connected layer:__ computes the prediction scores.
+This is a normal hidden layers like those in multi-layer perceptron.
-* Output layer: hold value for dependent variable
+* __Output layer:__ holds value for dependent variable.

 <div class="imgcap">
 <div >